thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## What's a web API?

 An application programming interface, or **API**, is a broad term used to describe any set of protocols for interacting with a computer program.
-These protocols can be thought of as a contract between two programs the **client** program and the **server** program.
-An API allows the client program to send requests to the server program, and the contract defines how the server will respond to that request.
+A web API is a contract between a client and a server.
+According to the contract, a web API allows a client to send specific HTTP requests to a server and the server will send specific HTTP responses back.

-In web development, more often than not, the client program is a web browser running a JavaScript application and the server program is a web server.
-Furthermore, the term API is frequently used by web developers to refer to a specific type of API.
-One which provides raw data based on the request parameters of an HTTP request.

-### APIs and the Dynamic Web

-With the growing popularity of JavaScript and dynamic websites, there has been an increased need for **client** applications to request and manipulate data directly.
-In the 1990's version of the internet, communication between browsers and web servers was largely limited to HTML & CSS.
-If the HTML needed to have any information from the webserver's database that information would be encoded to the HTML before the page rendered.

-If the user needed to get any new information, the browser would request a new page, and the server would encode that information into the HTML for that page.
-Imagine clicking "next page" on a search engine - the page reloads after the webserver fetches the paginated results.

-With JavaScript, an API, and AJAX we can allow our user to stay on the page, and request the new data.
-This time imagine Facebook's infinite scroll feature.
-When we get to the bottom of the page, Facebook's JavaScript triggers an API request, and dynamically inserts HTML for that data into the page!

-### Multiple Data Sources

-Not only do API's allow us to fetch data from our own webserver (as in Facebook's infinite scroll) but it's also possible to use multiple APIs in a single page.
-Say we wanted to gather information from OMDB, Spotify, and Facebook all onto our web application.
-We could use the OMDB API, Facebook API, and Spotify API in conjunction to create an experience using data from all of these sources.

-### An Example Request - OMDB API
+## How do you use a web API?

-One fantastic API is the OMDB API.
-The **contract** for this API is defined in the [OMBD API documentation](http://omdbapi.com/).
+One fantastic web API is the OMDB API.
+The contract for this API is defined at the [OMBD API documentation](http://omdbapi.com/).
 After reading the documentation, we determine that we can use the query parameter `t` to search the database for movies with a specific title.
-Lets search IMDB for Game of Thrones:
+Lets search OMDB for Game of Thrones.

 [http://www.omdbapi.com/?t=Game of Thrones](http://www.omdbapi.com/?t=Game of Thrones)